Water Tower Warning Lights:

 requests, USIC Locating Services responsible to mark the water main(s)

-and the water shut-off which are ICWHA assets.
+and the water shut-off.
 If the homeowner would

 like any water lines coming out of the shut-off which lead into the

-home marked, the locate costs associated with marking those assets,
+home marked, the locate costs associated with marking those lines,

 which are the property of the homeowner, will be paid by the